 Want to find out a bit more about what I do?
-Click on one of the links below or drop me a line at firstname.lastname@example.org
+Drop me a line at firstname.lastname@example.org

 You can find out more about what my previous clients have thought of me by reading my testimonials If you would like to talk through any of my services please call me or contact me.
 If you are wondering how much it costs to use my services, you ll find more information on each of the pages detailing the services, but I talk more about doula costs here.